HDNET/responsive_content/README.md

 # EXT:responsive_content

 > Hint: No Git-Flow.
-Please you pull-request or directly the main branch.
+Please use pull-request or commit directly to the main branch.